evert-arias/easybtn.earias.me/docs/poll-vs-external-interrupts.md

 For example, in the code shown above, the microcontroller won't be able to detect the state of the button while the delay its being executed.
 As a consequence, it is pretty probable that some state changes couldn't be detected.
 In order to avoid this, external interrupts must be used.

 ## External interrupts
+External interrupts **are used to detect a state change in a more efficient way than poll system**.
+This is because **the event is detected by hardware and not by software*.
+This means that, even the microcontroller could be doing other tasks like delay in previous example, it will be able to detect the event.

+External interrupts link a function to an event.
+In order to define an external interrupt, is needed:

+* A microcontroller pin which will detect the event
+* A trigger condition
+* An interrupt service routine

+Pins which can be used by external interrupts depend on the microcontroller used, it is your responsability to connect the button to one of these pins.

+The most commons trigger conditions are:
+* FALLING: Interrupt is triggered when occurs a falling edge, this happens when signal goes from HIGH to LOW
+* RISING: Interrupt is triggered when occurs a rising edge, this happens when signal goes from LOW to HIGH
+* CHANGE: Interrupt is triggered when occurs a falling edge or a rising edge

 ```cpp
 #include <EasyButton.h>